Parkerian Hexad: Possession or control

-Possession or control: Suppose a thief were to steal a sealed envelope containing a bank debit card and its personal identification number.
+Suppose a thief were to steal a sealed envelope containing a bank debit card and its personal identification number.
 Even if the thief did not open that envelope, it's reasonable for the victim to be concerned that the thief could do so at any time.
 That situation illustrates a loss of control or possession of information but does not involve the breach of confidentiality.